'A bullet train': Virus peak may come soon, swamp hospitals

 There were more than 25,000 positive cases in New York state and at least 210 deaths, according to state figures.
 Most of the cases and deaths have been in New York City, an emerging worldwide hotspot in the outbreak.

-New York officials are planning to add thousands of beds at the Javits Center and elsewhere.
+New York officials are planning to add at least 1,000 temporary hospital beds at the Javits Center for non-COVID-19 patients and thousands of beds elsewhere.
 But Cuomo said “they're nowhere near” the number that will be needed.
 The state also faces shortages of ventilators and protective equipment for medical workers.

-“I will take personal responsibility for transporting the 20,000 ventilators anywhere in this country that they want, once we are passed our apex," he said.
+“I will take personal responsibility for transporting the 20,000 ventilators anywhere in this country that they want, once we are passed our apex," Cuomo said.
 "But don't leave them sitting in a stockpile.”

+Peter Pitts, a former associate commissioner at the Food and Drug Administration and president of the New York-based Center for Medicine in the Public Interest, said that ventilators — about the size of two old VCR machines — are certainly portable.
+But he said there would need to be a regional or national coordinator of medical products “to make sure that the goods needed are where they need to be.”

+Villeneuve contributed from Albany, N.Y.
+Associated Press writers Michael Hill and Matthew Barakat contributed from Albany and Falls Church, Va., respectively.